dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 {::boilerplate bcp14-tagged}

+The following terms are used throughout this document to describe the operations, roles, and behaviors of HPKE:

+- `concat(x0, ..., xN)`: returns the concatenation of byte
+  strings. `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
+- `random(n)`: return a pseudorandom byte string of length `n` bytes produced by a cryptographically-secure random number generator, specifically MUST be a FIPS-approved random bit generator (RBG) as described in section 3.3 of
+  {{FIPS203}}.

 `GenerateKeyPair`, `DeriveKeyPair`, `SerializePublicKey`,
 `DeserializePublicKey`, `Encap`, `Decap`, `AuthEncap`, `AuthDecap`, `Nsecret`, `Nenc`, `Npk`, and `Nsk` are defined in Section 4 of {{RFC9180}}.